 It’s a unique formula, and offers outstanding performance in all high temperature, high load braking systems, giving optimum response and feel.
 I’ve used Castrol products for years, and they’ve never been below par, always giving great value and service.

-I’ve seen brake fluids advertised this way before – as a combo of DOT 3 AND 4.
+I’ve seen brake fluids advertised this way before – like a combo of DOT 3 AND 4.
 But in my mind, it’s a pointless exercise – ALL DOT 4 fluids will exceed the DOT 3 rating, that’s just common sense.

 While I’ve given a rough indication as to how easy changing the brake fluid can be, I’d have to say that if you have any doubts, then maybe you should seek professional help.
 After all, this is the brakes on your car that we’re talking about, and you really don’t want an issue with them.